How would Naomi Kramer, program manager for JIAS Toronto, describe the organization’s relationship with cloudStack and Salesforce?

-Before it made the switch to the Salesforce platform with cloudStack and their fundraisingManager application, JIAS was using Microsoft Access to handle its client data.
-The custom software performed well when it was first installed, but the platform was no longer being supported, leaving JIAS without the ability to adapt in an increasingly digital environment.
+Before it made the switch to the Salesforce platform and cloudStack’s fundraisingManager CRM, JIAS was using Microsoft Access to handle its client data.
+The custom software performed well when it was first installed, but the platform was no longer supported, leaving JIAS without the ability to adapt in an increasingly digital environment.

-JIAS reached out to one of its primary donors, the UJA Federation of Toronto, for a recommendation.
-The UJA was already in the process of transitioning to Salesforce, and Salesforce in turn directed JIAS to cloudStack, which made an excellent first impression.
+JIAS reached out to one of its primary donors, UJA Federation of Toronto, for a recommendation.
+UJA was already in the process of transitioning to Salesforce, and Salesforce in turn directed JIAS to cloudStack, who made an excellent first impression.

-Every new member of their team has that attitude.
-Quick about responding, willing to ask questions, willing to figure out how to help us the best possible way.
+“Every new member of their team has that attitude.
+Quick about responding, willing to ask questions, willing to figure out how to help us the best possible way.”

 In that regard, cloudStack displays the same methodical approach with its business that JIAS takes with its own operations.

-Most notably, the switch to the cloud system allowed JIAS to transition to a remote work environment without missing a beat when work-from-home recommendations went into effect after the onset of COVID-19.
+Most notably, the switch to the cloud allowed JIAS to transition to a remote work environment without missing a beat during the pandemic.
 JIAS would have been left scrambling with its old legacy solution.